 What types of goods and services can be included in sustainable procurement practices?

 What kind of criteria can be considered by companies during the purchasing process?

 On June 18th, the OID has published, in cooperation with Gecina and Icade, and other major French real estate actors, a tool designed to offer a sectoral formalisation of the CSR criteria to be considered by the instructing company in sustainable procurement policy.

 This toolkit, developed over a period of 1-year, analyzes the criteria related to environmental, social/societal and governance stakes for 53 occupations, with corresponding examples of indicators and good practices.
 These 53 occupations represent some of the categories real estate companies call on while in the purchasing process for intellectual services, real estate programs, use and maintenance and as well as furniture.
 Inspired by other sectorial initiatives, this first draft of the toolkit is designed to evolve once published and used by companies and suppliers.

-next step to be taken by real estate companies wishing to deepen their CSR
+Sustainable procurement: the next step to be taken by real estate companies wishing to deepen their CSR process

 Disasters like Rana Plaza in 2013 keep reminding us of the still existing risks in many global supply chains.
 This is a real issue for companies since their suppliers’ practices deeply impact their environmental and social footprint and can harm their reputation.